Bowman throws 3 TDs, Texas Tech tops UTEP 38-3 with strong D

 UTEP: The Miners have to feel a little better about themselves a week after barely winning at home against Houston Baptist, an FCS school with just one victory each of the past two seasons.
 The defense kept Bowman from getting too comfortable and frustrated the Texas Tech offense at times.

-Texas Tech: The Red Raiders went backward offensively with just 78 plays for 424 yards after saying they wanted to speed things up from the 95 plays for 691 yards they had against Montana State.
-The low point came when Bowman badly overthrew a wide open Rigdon on third down to force Texas Tech’s third punt midway through the third quarter.
+The Red Raiders backtracked offensively with just 78 plays for 424 yards after saying they wanted to speed things up from the 95 plays for 691 yards they had against Montana State.
+But that didn’t mean Bowman was disappointed with the pacing.

+While there were several plays when Texas Tech didn’t snap the ball until the waning seconds of the 40-second play clock, the Red Raiders opened with a 50-yard scoring drive that included nine plays in just 137 seconds.

+“The first drive was the fastest we’ve ever gone,” Bowman said.
+“I think we were snapping it with 33, 32, 31 seconds on the clock.”

 UP NEXT